mabyre/BlazingPizza/README.md

 # Add Entity Framework support for orders and pizzas

-To test it's needed to remove the tree files pizza.db, pizza.db-shm, pizza.db-wal to make de DB recreat by Entity Framework
+To test it's needed to remove the tree files pizza.db, pizza.db-shm, pizza.db-wal to make de DB recreat by **Entity Framework**

 # Add an Order Page

-It's find for the customer to be able to summarize his order
+It's find for the customer to be able to summarize his orders

 <img style="margin: 10px" src="Images/2023-02-22_12h15_16.png" alt="Price and Size binded on Slider" />

 # Oder Detail Page

-Now you have a recap from your order.
+Now you have a recap for your orders.

-Use of MainLayout to factorize Navagation buttons
+Use of **MainLayout** to factorize Navagation buttons

 <img style="margin: 10px" src="Images/2023-02-22_16h01_29.png" alt="Price and Size binded on Slider" />

 # Add new Validation Page

-I had problems with the Blazor Component CodeBehind Templates (VS2022) and the directive **@page "/"** should be removed.
+I had **problems** with the Blazor Component CodeBehind Templates (VS2022) and the directive **@page "/"** should be removed.

 Other problem with naming parameters of Shared Pages AddressEditor and OrderReview trying to named parameters in lower case but don't work.
 There was a warnig saying that lower case is a mistake to naming convention.